moononfire/Content-Scheduler-Dashboard_appsscript/README.md

 Share&Nurture is a project by a few volunteers from the Isha Foundation, which aims at sharing content related to yoga, health & wellbeing.

 During the Share&Nurture project many bitly links are created.
 This code powers the Google spreadsheet in which all created bitly links are stored.
-Making it possible to fetch data from Bitly API and update the database with
+This makes it possible to fetch data from Bitly API and update the database with actual click count, providing information which countries/categories/groups are the most active.

 #### spreadsheet
 Link do the "Dashboard Data" SPREADSHEET: https://docs.google.com/spreadsheets/d/1F8zPtmY9enT7HVzgH6aJFlFGftjTOGupRxqsaTONezQ/edit#gid=555494322